 From a business perspective, systems should be easy to manage so business owners can view upcoming appointments and see key data which helps them to manage staff time.

-Mobile booking.
-According to BookedIn, 76% of bookings take place via mobile, 23% desktop and 3% tablet.
+According to Bookedin, 76% of bookings take place via mobile, 21% desktop and 3% tablet.
 This means booking systems have to work for mobile users.

-Booking via social media.
 The ability to place booking options on social media pages can help to drive more bookings.
+In addition, Google My Business listings can incorporate the ability to book directly from search results.

 Selecting a booking system